 Got recognized for my performance

 Warlough was promoted to Telesales Manager in 2022.
-Also, a year before, he was among the first Moneymax employees to win the quarterly Hyphen Group Awards.
+Also, a year before, he was among the first Moneymax employees to win the company's quarterly employee awards.
 He earned recognition for demonstrating one of the company's core values: Winning is a Team Sport.

-The two other Hyphen values that Moneymax employees live by are Put People at the Heart of Everything We Do and Blaze the Trail.
+The two other MoneyHero values that Moneymax employees live by are Put People at the Heart of Everything We Do and Blaze the Trail.

 “It has been my dream to lead an entire sales team.
 Being recognized on such a prestigious platform is a monumental achievement for me,” says Warlough.